 As you head west, you'll notice the changing scenery, where snow-capped mountains and lush valleys come into view.
 Relax as you spend the day riding the rails over Raton Pass, elevation of 7834 feet, through New Mexico and Arizona.
-You'll arrive in Williams Junction, Arizona at 10:30 p.m. and check into the Grand Canyon Railway Hotel.
+You'll arrive in Flagstaff, Arizona just before 9 p.m. and check into the Grand Canyon Railway Hotel.
 Overnight Williams.

 Day 3 - The Grand Canyon and Historic Grand Canyon Railway Train

-This morning, enjoy breakfast at the Grand Depot Café and board the historic Grand Canyon Railway for a ride to the South Rim of the Grand Canyon.
+This morning, enjoy breakfast at the Fred Harvey Restaurant and board the historic Grand Canyon Railway for a ride to the South Rim of the Grand Canyon.
 Carved over several millennia through the rocks of the Colorado Plateau, the Grand Canyon is seen by more than five million visitors who come from all over the world each year.
 From any perspective, this great chasm is unsurpassed in size, color and geological importance.
 After your tour, you are free to explore the Grand Canyon South Rim or check in to your hotel.
 Overnight Grand Canyon.
+(B)

 Day 4 - Discover the Grand Canyon on your own

 Spend the morning exploring the South Rim from many different vistas.
 Photo buffs will want to capture the best shots at sunrise.
 The overlooks along Desert View Drive and Hermit Road are some of the great viewing spots.
 In the afternoon, board the historic Grand Canyon Railway southbound back to Williams.
 Enjoy the ride and the grand folklore shared by the conductors and strolling musicians as well as a few surprises along the way.
-Have dinner at the Grand Depot Café and board the Southwest Chief at 9:00 p.m., heading westbound to Los Angeles.
+Have dinner at the Fred Harvey Restaurant and board the Southwest Chief at 9:00 p.m., heading westbound to Los Angeles.
 Overnight train.
+(D)